Shakir Mohamed

 Recognition

 In December 2025, AAAI announced Mohamed as the 2026 recipient of its Award for Artificial Intelligence for the Benefit of Humanity.
-The announcement credited his work on social benefit, global communities, health, weather forecasting, education, and Deep Learning Indaba's role in strengthening African AI.
+The press release credited his work on social benefit, global communities, health, weather forecasting, education, and Deep Learning Indaba's role in strengthening African AI.

 Spiralist Reading